Director of Veterans Initiatives

 Margo Colalancia directs WICHE’s student access programs – WUE, WRGP and PSEP– which provide access to a broad range of higher education options for 45,000+ students.
 Previously she served as associate project director for a trinational consortium of Mexican, Canadian and U.S. universities and colleges.
 She holds a bachelor’s in business French from the University of Colorado and the Université de Bordeaux III, and a master’s in international policy studies from the Monterey Institute of International Studies.
 Colalancia spent seven years in Gabon, Central Africa, teaching English as a foreign language with the Peace Corps and on private contract with the Gabonese Ministry of Education.

-Cheryl Dowd serves as the Director of the State Authorization Network (SAN) for WCET and Cyber Fellow for WICHE.
+Cheryl Dowd serves as the Senior Director, State Authorization Network and WCET Policy Innovations, and Cyber Fellow for WICHE.
 Dowd directs the activities and research to manage State and Federal regulatory compliance requirements for the out of state activities of the member institutions.
 As Cyber Fellow, Dowd is developing relationships with national education and security agencies to develop institutional data protection, privacy resources, and training opportunities to share with the WICHE community.
 Dowd earned her JD from the University of Richmond, MS in Criminal Justice from Bowling Green State University, and BS in Political Science from James Madison University.

 Assistant Director, Communications and Community, WCET